IOxCyber/CyberEssentials/Metasploit/Basics.md

 [^1]: a type of security software that uses signatures to identify malware.
 Signatures are bits of code that are unique to a specific piece of malware.
+[^2]: SMB (Server Message Block) is widely used in Windows networks for file sharing and even for sending files to printers.
+"EternalBlue" is an exploit allegedly developed by the U.S. National Security Agency (N.S.A.) for a vulnerability affecting the SMBv1 server on numerous Windows systems. then It was leaked by the cybercriminal group "Shadow Brokers".
+In May 2017, this vulnerability was exploited worldwide in the WannaCry ransomware attack.